Christmas with our Northside Neighbors

 So many factors influence our health and wellbeing on a daily basis.
 We support and encourage each other as we seek to extend the love of Christ into our community and beyond.
-If you would like to learn more about how to become involved in our service opportunities, please contact Rev. David Berry.
+If you would like to learn more about how to become involved in our service opportunities, please contact Lisa Enright, Interim Director of Mission.

-We are collecting coats to share with our neighbors in need.
-Please drop off new and gently used coats in the red bins inside the atrium through Friday, October 22.
+Each fall Second collects coats to share with our neighbors in need.
+This fall, donate your gently used and new coats in the atrium red bins or on the second floor outside the Children's Circle Preschool offices.
 Larger sizes are especially appreciated!

-Our Deacons will sort the coats and offer them to Washington Township families later in October.
+Our Deacons will sort the coats and offer them to Washington Township families in early November.

 Emergency cleanup buckets and hygiene kits

-From May 16 to 29, our church parking lot is a collection site for area churches and families to drop off emergency cleanup buckets and hygiene kits.
+In the fall, our church parking lot serves as a collection site for area churches and families to drop off emergency cleanup buckets and hygiene kits.
 Church World Service distributes these much-needed supplies to those affected by wildfires, hurricanes, flooding, and other disasters in the U.S. and around the world.

 The Church World Service website has details about the emergency cleanup buckets and hygiene kits, including printable shopping lists and videos showing how to pack the kits.